 ds_diffs = ds_hourly.diff(dim='valid_time')

-ds_hourly = ds_diffsConverting cumulative to incremental variable...
+ds_hourly = xr.where(is_reset, ds_hourly, ds_diffs)Converting cumulative to incremental variable...

 Aggregate from hours to days¶